MicroFlow: An Efficient Rust-Based Inference Engine for TinyML: Experimental Evaluation

 \subsubsection{Accuracy}

 The results of the accuracy experiments are shown in Table~\ref{tab:accuracy-results}.
-For the sine model, $1000$ test samples were randomly generated by adding some noise -- uniformly distributed in $[-0.1,0.1]$ -- to the original sine function, and the MSE was calculated against the actual values of the function.
+For the sine model, $1000$ samples were randomly generated by adding some noise -- uniformly distributed in $[-0.1,0.1]$ -- to the original sine function, and the MSE was calculated against the actual values of the function.
 The test sets used for the other two models were the ones provided by the original training datasets, namely the Speech Commands and the Visual Wake Words datasets mentioned in Sec.~\ref{sec:setup}.
 The results show that the two inference engines performed very similarly.
 This demonstrates that MicroFlow's operators were correctly computed and implemented, enabling the achievement of state-of-the-art classification performance on TinyML architectures.
+In particular, the results show a very low error achieved by both the TFLM and the MicroFlow's implementations of the sine predictor.
+Also, the overall performance for speech command recognition is obviously better than person detection, due to the increased difficulty of the latter.
+For both models though, TFLM and MicroFlow are still on par.

-The small differences between MicroFlow and TFLM's accuracy were explained by analyzing the intermediate quantized outputs of the NNs, noticing that occasionally the output tensors of some operators differ by one integer unit (sometimes TFLM was one unit above, sometimes one unit below).
-This can be attributed to small differences in the floating-point implementations of the two architectures, which led to rounding discrepancies.
-Also, since MicroFlow and TFLM are based on two different programming languages and compilers, differences between the latter's built-in operations could explain the observed results.
+Since the original NNs were the same, one would expect the results of these experiments to be identical as well.
+However, the small differences between MicroFlow and TFLM's accuracy can be explained by analyzing the intermediate quantized outputs of the NNs, and noticing that occasionally the output tensors of some operators differ by one integer unit (sometimes TFLM was one unit above, sometimes one unit below).
+This is caused to small differences in the floating-point implementations of the two architectures, which led to rounding discrepancies.
+Also, since MicroFlow and TFLM are based on two different programming languages and compilers, variations in the latter's built-in operations could explain the observed results.